 Wood credits her success on the plains to her teenage summers and weekends spent on a ranch 50 miles outside of Colorado Springs.

-“There is a certain pattern of communication with rural people and talking cowboy banter growing up helped,” Wood says.
-She acknowledges that her privilege and “conventional look” helped: “Having body piercings or anything that indicated that I might not fit in” might have hindered her progress.
+“There is a certain pattern of communication with rural people, and talking cowboy banter growing up helped,” Wood says.
+She acknowledges that her privilege and “conventional look” didn’t hurt either: “Having body piercings or anything that indicated that [she] might not fit in” might have hindered her progress.

 The Challenges Along the Way